ipdk-io/networking-recipe/docs/development-update-22.44.md

 - system-priority

-The following leaves have been renamed, to reduce ambiguity or improve consistency with other leaves:
+The following leaves have been renamed, to reduce ambiguity or for consistency with other leaves:

 - `host` is now `host-name`
 - `hotplug` is now `qemu-hotplug-mode`
-- `qemu-mac` is now `qemu-mac-address`
+- `qemu-vm-mac` is now `qemu-vm-mac-address`

 ### OvS Update